IaCM Best Practices

 Configuration Guidelines

-As a first step, we recommend configuring your Cloud Provider and Code repository connectors to help streamline further configurations like workspace and pipeline creation so they can be easily selected.
+As a first step, we recommend configuring your Cloud Provider and Code repository connectors to streamline further configurations like workspace and pipeline creation so they can be easily selected.

 Go to What's supported to see what cloud provider and code repository vendors are supported by Harness.